jessemonroy650/top-phonegap-mistakes/the-whitelist-system.md

 MOVED the original to [whitelist-system.md](whitelist-system.md)

-Originally I wanted to do this as one blog post, but as the issues grew and the complexity increased, it appeared the best strategey is to have several pages.
+Originally I wanted to do this as a one blog post, but as the issues grew and the complexity increased, it appeared the best strategey is to have several pages.

-Note: from here forward I will use Cordova to mean *Cordova CLI*, *Phonegap CLI*, and *Phonegap Build*.
+Note: from here forward I will use **Cordova** to mean *Cordova CLI*, *Phonegap CLI*, and *Phonegap Build*.
 If there is a difference, I will try to make it abundantly clear.
-If you don't know there is a difference [read this](https://github.com/jessemonroy650/top-phonegap-mistakes/blob/master/new-to-Phonegap.md)
+If you did not know there is a difference, [read this](https://github.com/jessemonroy650/top-phonegap-mistakes/blob/master/new-to-Phonegap.md)

 ### Here is the breakdown. ###